 House this session is striking pay dirt with Tommy Dorsey's orch, plus two additional acts.
 Dorsey and his 15-piece unit, mostly brass, are providing a sparkling show.
-Running about 65 minutes, it's solid, diversified entertainment.
+It's a solid, diversified entertainment for about 65 minutes.
 Dorsey's music rates high in its field.
 The maestro crams a mess of swing into the period; on several occasions, he joins the band for some torrid tromboning.
 Band is on stage all the way.
 As a starter, orch offers a swing arrangement of 'Old Black Joe' followed by three other numbers, 'Two Sleepy People,' 'Room With a View' and 'My Reverie.'
 Show places emphasis on instrumental and vocal numbers, but Jack and June Boyle, youthful tap duo, provide variety with some nicely timed tapping.
 They're especially clicko with a chair dance.
 Skeets Herfurt, of the band, uncorks some comedy singing of 'Kermit the Hermit' and 'Ding, Dong Daddy.'
 Then indulges in some peckin' with another musician for some more laughter.
 Edythe Wright, vocalist, comes through with 'Posin,' and 'Mulberry Bush' for nice results.
 Milton Douglas gets by with some crosstalk with a stooge in the audience.
 Follows with patter with a gal, Priscilla that is partly off color.
 Although much of the talk is stale and hackneyed, they manage to push it over.
 Band then dishes out a swing version of 'Hawaiian War Dance.'
 Nice arrangement.
 Jack Leonard, other vocalist with the band, warbles effectively four pop numbers, 'Get Out of Town,' 'Old Folks.'
 'Deep in a Dream' and 'Change Partners.'
-At show caught Saturday (14) biz was exceptionally strong."
+At show caught Saturday (14) biz was exceptionally strong.'

-6 Bandstand, January 1939, p.
+&lt;sup>6 Bandstand, January 1939, p.
 6

-7 Down Beat, February 1939
+&lt;sup>7 Down Beat, February 1939

-January 18, 1939 (Wednesday)

-8:30-9:00 pm

-(NBC-Red) (WEAF) broadcast

-Jimmy Dorsey and his Orchestra and the Pied Pipers, guests
+January 18, 1939 (Wednesday) 8:30-9:00 pm The Raleigh and Kool Program 81A NBC Radio City New York (NBC-Red) (WEAF) broadcast Lyle Van, announcer Jimmy Dorsey and his Orchestra and the Pied Pipers, guests

-Two Cigarettes In The Dark,

-Your Eyes Are Bigger Than Your Heart

-This Is It - Jack Leonard, vocal

-Marie - Jack Leonard and the band, vocal; Fred Stulce and others, arrangement

-The Dixieland Band - the Pied Pipers, vocal

-TD introduces brother Jimmy and his orchestra;

-Contrasts (Jimmy Dorsey theme) - Jimmy Dorsey and his Orchestra

-Pagan Love Song - Jimmy Dorsey and his Orchestra

-A sketch of the Dorsey brothers in 1914.

-- Tommy is played by Kingsley Colter and Jimmy is played by Ronald Liss; Semiramide

-Overture (featuring Jimmy on cornet and TD on peck horn)

-Honeysuckle Rose - Glenn Miller arrangement (Combined Orchestras)
+I'm Gettin' Sentimental Over You - opening theme Two Cigarettes In The Dark, Your Eyes Are Bigger Than Your Heart This Is It - Jack Leonard, vocal Marie - Jack Leonard and the band, vocal; Fred Stulce and others, arrangement The Dixieland Band - the Pied Pipers, vocal TD introduces brother Jimmy and his orchestra; Contrasts (Jimmy Dorsey theme) - Jimmy Dorsey and his Orchestra Pagan Love Song - Jimmy Dorsey and his Orchestra A sketch of the Dorsey brothers in 1914.
+Tommy is played by Kingsley Colter and Jimmy is played by Ronald Liss; Semiramide Overture (featuring Jimmy on cornet and TD on peck horn) Honeysuckle Rose - Glenn Miller arrangement (Combined Orchestras)